-Trick-or-treaters and Halloween partygoers consume a terrifying amount of sugar, so the first day of November can feel a little strange.
+Trick-or-treaters and Halloween partygoers consume a terrifying amount of sugar, so the hours afterwards can feel a little strange.

 A typical child collects 3,500 to 7,000 calories in candy on the spooky holiday, one public health expert estimated.
 Adults help themselves, too, from their kids’ stash or at grown-up festivities.

-In all, Americans planned to spend $2.6 billion on candy this Halloween, according to the National Retail Federation.
-More than two-thirds — 68 percent — say chocolate is their favorite Halloween treat, the National Confectioners Association found.
+In all, Americans planned to spend $3.1 billion on candy for Halloween in 2022, according to the National Retail Federation.
+Almost two-thirds — 60% — say chocolate is their favorite Halloween treat, the National Confectioners Association found.

 On a more immediate level, there’s the wild ride your body takes during a sugar binge.

 “It’s definitely important that you don’t eat too much,” Dr. Jason Ng, an endocrinologist and clinical assistant professor at the University of Pittsburgh School of Medicine, told TODAY.
 “Your body essentially is on a roller coaster, and that roller coaster effect really takes a lot out of people.”

 Still, it’s OK to treat yourself a bit.
 If you’re pretty healthy and only partake in a sugar binge once in a while, it’s not going to hurt you, Ng said.
 There are also ways to help your body recover.